trianam/trianam.github.io/_ml/hyperparameters-optimization.md

 It has been proven that a random search is more effective than grid search on models with low effective dimensionality {% include cite.html label=bergstra2012 %}.

-{% include image.html url="/assets/randomSearch.svg" label=figRandomSearch description="Grid search versus random search on $\Lambda$ with two dimensions." width="90%" %}
+{% include image.html url="/assets/randomSearch.svg" label=figRandomSearch description="Grid search versus random search in $\Lambda$ with two dimensions." width="90%" %}

 This improvement is visible in {% include ref.html label=figRandomSearch %} where an example bidimensional parameter space is shown.
 The green area identifies an important parameter, the yellow one an unimportant one.
 Thus the effective dimensionality of the example is closer to one respect to two.
 In both grid and random search settings we use a cardinality of nine for $V\subset\Lambda$, but in the grid layout we test the important parameter only on three values instead of nine.

-Recently more sophisticated *Sequential Model-based Bayesian Optimization* (SMBO) methods have been developed.
+Recently more sophisticated *Sequential Model-based Bayesian Optimization* (SMBO) {% include cite.html label=hutter2011 %} methods have been developed.
 Those methods grant better results on \eqref{eq:problem} and are capable of optimize when $\Lambda$ has far more dimensions respect to other methods.

 #### Sequential Model-based Bayesian Optimization (SMBO)

+{% include image.html url="/assets/smbo.svg" label=figSmbo description="SMBO algorithm." width="90%" %}

 <br>